vthewolf/vthewolf/README.md

 I was born in **Ponferrada** but I'm actually living in **Valladolid**

 - 🔭 I’m currently working as a Mobile Developer at The Cocktail.
-- 🌱 I’m currently learning in a degree of multi platform application development.
+- 🌱 Working to improve the Iberostar Android app.
 - 📫 How to reach me: vsantiagoferrera@gmail.com

 ### Skills: